cosmos/gaia/docs/migration/cosmoshub-4-delta-upgrade.md

 As a validator performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.

 The riskiest thing a validator can do is discover that they made a mistake and repeat the upgrade procedure again during the network startup.
 If you discover a mistake in the process, the best thing to do is wait for the network to start before correcting it.

+## FAQ

+1. If I am a new operator and I want to join the network, what should I do?

+In order to join the cosmoshub-4 network after the Delta upgrade, you have two options:
+  1. Use a post-delta upgrade state snapshot and start a node using the gaia v5.0.0 binary.
+  2. If not using a snapshot, or using a pre-delta upgrade snapshot, sync with the network using the gaia v4.2.1 binary until the upgrade height and panic, then switch the gaia binary for v5.0.0.

+2. Does the post-Delta upgrade introduce any changes of note?

+The core Cosmos SDK and Tendermint dependencies have only their minor versions bumped, so there are no significant changes of note to the API.

+The only integration points that would be affected would be anything that parses all Cosmos SDK messages.
+The additional messages are [here](https://github.com/Gravity-Devs/liquidity/blob/master/proto/tendermint/liquidity/v1beta1/tx.proto).

+3. Is Amino still supported in the post-Delta upgrade?

+Amino is still supported.
+Amino support is still present in the master branch of the Cosmos SDK.
+No upgrade to remove Amino is currently scheduled.

+4. Has the Gravity DEX module undergone a professional 3rd-party audit?

+Yes, the audit was led by Least Authority, and have released the [audit report](https://leastauthority.com/blog/audit-of-cosmos-sdk-liquidity-module-for-all-in-bits/).